digidem/comapeo-cloud-cli/README.md

 - `SERVER_URL`: The URL of your Comapeo Cloud server
 - `SERVER_BEARER_TOKEN`: Your API bearer token

-You can set these in your environment or create a `.env` file:
+You can set these in your environment or create a `.env` file.
+For temporary overrides, use these command-line options with any command:

+- `-s, --server-url <url>` - Override server URL
+- `-t, --server-token <token>` - Override bearer token

 ```env
 SERVER_URL=https://yourserver.com